 Mikkonen, J., & Raphael, D. (2010).
 Social Determinants of Health: The Canadian Facts.
 Toronto: York University School of Health Policy and Management.
 Available at:http://ywcacanada.ca/data/research_docs/00000131.pdf

-Unemployment Rate Sustainable Development Goals
+Unemployment Rate in the Sustainable Development Goals

 8. Promote inclusive and sustainable economic growth, employment and decent work for all